What does a Automotive Consultant do?

 How to become a Automotive Consultant?

-- Get a solid education.
-Start with a high school diploma or GED.
-Consider further education in automotive technology or a related field.
-This provides a strong foundation.
+- Earn a Relevant Degree: Start with a degree in automotive technology or a related field.
+This education provides a solid foundation of knowledge about vehicles and their systems.

 How long does it take to become a Automotive Consultant?